wssci/fall-2019-meeting/submission.md

 ##### Paper Submission

-Submit a full paper (six-page limit) through the [Combustion Institute website](https://www.combustioninstitute.org).
+Submit a full paper (ten-page limit) through the [Combustion Institute website](https://www.combustioninstitute.org).

 Only electronic submissions in PDF will be accepted.
-Submitted papers must be written in English, must be no longer than six pages in 10-point font, must render without error using standard PDF viewing tools, must print on US-Letter-sized paper, and must include the author names and affiliations on the first page.
+Submitted papers must be written in English, must be no longer than ten pages in 10-point font, must render without error using standard PDF viewing tools, must print on US-Letter-sized paper, and must include the author names and affiliations on the first page.

 Papers should use the **provided templates**: